 Flodden: From Battlefield to Tartan

-On the 9th of September 1513, the Scots and English armies met in battle on Flodden Moor, Northumberland…a battle that caused such devastation it is still commemorated to this day.
+On the 9th of September 1513, the Scots and English armies met in battle on Flodden Field, close to Branxton Northumberland…a battle that caused such devastation it is still commemorated to this day.

 To understand the true cost of Flodden we must take a look back in time…Scotland was a loyal ally of France and, famously, both were rarely saw eye-to-eye with England.
 In a bid to distract the English army from their seemingly endless campaign against France in the South, the Scottish army crossed the Border into England to launch a distracting campaign to divide up the English forces from the North.